This post may contain affiliate links. Please read my privacy policy.

 Ingredients

-- 10 oz. young asparagus
+- 10 oz young asparagus

 - 3 dashes ground black pepper

-2Heat up a skillet on medium heat and add the melted butter.
-Saute the garlic until slightly browned before adding the asparagus.
-Toss with a spatula to combine well with the garlic.
+- Heat a skillet over medium heat and add the melted butter.
+Sauté the garlic until lightly browned and aromatic.

 Asparagus is my all time favorite vegetable to serve as a side or even a small snack!
 It’s healthy, and full of flavor!
 You’ve inspired me to make this for my kids tonight!